Because finding glitter in your hair 2 weeks after the party isn’t fun.

 3. Pre-condition your hair

 Next, hop in the shower and get your hair wet.
 But instead of shampooing first as normal, do it in reverse and condition first with a moisturising conditioner like the Dove Daily Moisture Conditioner.
 Why?
 Because conditioning the hair makes it slippery and this makes the glitter easier to remove.

 Apply conditioner all over your hair from root to tip, then use a fine tooth comb to comb through your mane.
 Credit: @hair_by_demii

 Once you’ve washed your conditioner out, follow up with a clarifying shampoo, such as the TRESemmé Cleanse & Replenish Deep Cleansing Shampoo.

-Make sure to really massage the product into your scalp with your fingertips to remove any stubborn traces of glitter, as well as product build-up from any heat protection or styling products you’ve been using to get your festival looks.
+Make sure to really massage the product into your scalp with your fingertips to remove any stubborn traces of glitter, as well as product build-up from any heat protection or styling products you used to get your party look.

 5. Use a treatment

 The TONI&GUY Damage Repair Mask is an intensive conditioner for hair that’s been subject to heat and styling, helping to strengthen your mane and leaving it feeling really soft.

 Wish there was an easier way?
 If you really can’t face the removal process, you could always try using another method to get your glitter hair on point.

 The VO5 Rebel Rose and Cosmic Gold Shimmers are a more subtle alternative to chunkier glitters and as they’re so fine, they give a more subtle result, too.
 Our favourite part, though, is that they come in a handy dabber format so there’re no worries about there being a glitter explosion all over your dressing table!